 - Peace Corps TEFL Certificate (if earned) Returned Peace Corps Volunteers without the TEFL certificate are also welcome to apply

 Applicants with completed applications will interview with the Director of Admission and Advising for Graduate Initial Certification.
-This interview may be conducted in person or over the phone.
+This interview may be conducted in person or over Zoom.
 The applicants are evaluated based on academic background from official transcripts, writing skills demonstrated in the essay, and demonstration of educator dispositions during the interview.
-Within a few weeks of the interview, we will mail a letter to the applicant notifying him/her about acceptance to the MA program and acceptance as a Coverdell Fellow.
+Within a few weeks of the interview, we will mail a letter to the applicant notifying them about acceptance to the MATESOL program and acceptance as a Coverdell Fellow.